RichardLitt/low-resource-languages/README.md

 _amh :: አማርኛ_

 * [HornMorpho](https://github.com/LowResourceLanguages/hltdi-morphology) - Morphological analysis and generation of Amharic and Oromo verbs and nouns and Tigrinya verbs

+## Basque

+_eus :: euskara_

+* [Matxin](http://matxin.sourceforge.net/) - An open-source transfer machine translation engine.
+Linguistic information for the translation from Spanish and Basque (es-eu) is included.

 ## Bengali